ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 OneDrive and SharePoint can synchronise content locally through the OneDrive for Business client.

-Content can be “pinned” for offline use, ensuring that specific content is available offline, and changes are merged later.
+Content can be "pinned" for offline use, ensuring that specific content is available offline, and changes are merged later.

 The Sync Administration screen provides control Synchronising of File in OneDrive and SharePoint.